 Students practised and successfully converted raw point clouds to DEM's several times (Day 4 and Day 7), and also learned how to use the native MetaShape point cloud classification (Day 3) as well as the open-source CANUPO (Day 4) version.
 When comparing point cloud versus raster elevation products, a student wrote: "It was hypothesized that SfM methodologies would be best at providing measurements of large-scale elevation changes, however the clear decrease in point cloud density decreased our confidence in these large-scale elevation change measurements along the bank.
 Small-scale elevation changes along the point bar were best represented by the ArcMap generated hillshade map and DEM while large-scale elevation changes were best represented by the ArcMap generated slope map and DEM.
 The slope map also had the unique feature of highlighting areas of constant slope and could be used to distinguish between manmade structures and natural vegetation areas in a site of flood damage."
 Here, the student showed their ability to recognize pros and cons of point cloud versus raster (DEM) products.
-Students received an average of 84 % (exemplary) on the raster derivation and manipulation assignment, where they were asked to repeat the process of conducting a quantitative analysis on the cloud, classify the point cloud, extract ground points, and create a DEM, showing their ability to repeat a workflow originally implemented over several days in one step independently to produce a DEM.
+Students received an average of 84 % (exemplary) on the raster derivation and manipulation assignment and did even better when they repeated this process.
+Students received an average of 89 % (exemplary) on the TLS assignment, where they were asked to repeat the process of conducting a quantitative analysis on the cloud, classify the point cloud, extract ground points, and create a DEM, showing their ability to repeat a workflow originally implemented over several days in one step independently to produce a DEM.